blunderbuss-wctf/koth_simulator/README.md

 iw phy phy<#> info | grep set_wiphy_netns
 ```

+# Configuring the build
+The <i>wlan_config.txt</i> file allows a few runtime parameters to be set during the build.
+All parameters are optional with the build providing sensible defaults otherwise:
+* KOTH_SSID: The broadcasted ssid of the KOTH ap.
+Defaults to WCTF_KingOfTheHill
+* KOTH_IP: The landing address for team scoring.
+Defaults to 172.16.100.1
+* KOTH_SCOREBOARD: An absolute path to a file which holds the scoreboard.
+The supplied file is bind mounted inside the container which will persist beyond the lifetime of the container.
+The file will exist at <i>/var/www/html/cgi-bin/teams.txt</i> inside the container.
+If this value is not set then scores will still be recorded to <i>/var/www/html/cgi-bin/teams.txt</i> however all scores will be <b>lost</b> once the container is stopped.

 # Running

 The <i>run.sh</i> script is all that is needed to start and stop the simulation.
-To start the simulation:
+The very first run can take some time as the initial docker image is being built.
 ```
 #./run.sh start wlan0